-On Thassos, you will find yourself engulfed in a sea of green, which comes in many shades and moods.
-Take the tree-lined roads from the beaches to the ravines, lakes, cascades and footpaths around the villages.
+On Thassos, you will find yourself engulfed in a sea of green.
+Take the tree-lined roads from the beaches to the ravines, lakes and footpaths around the villages.
 Rewarding trails like Maries-Prinos, Panagia-Potamia-Ypsario, Kallirahi-Prinos or Hrisi Ammoudia-Limenas can be enjoyed on foot or by mountain bike.
-For lovers of outdoor sports, Thassos is the ideal summer destination for an adventure-filled holiday.
+For lovers of outdoor sports, Thassos is an ideal summer destination for an adventure-filled holiday.

 Arrival at Limenas

 This is Thassos’ link to the mainland and its capital since antiquity.
-Be sure to see the ancient agora; the sanctuaries of Herakles, Dionysos, Artemis and Poseidon; the Acropolis with its incredible view and the 5th century BC theatre – all testament to the island’s long history.
-To get back to today’s world, walk through the central market and its dozens of shops as well as the small harbour on the beach.
-At night you’ll have fun choosing your favourite from among dozens of restaurants and bars.
+Be sure to see the ancient agora; the sanctuaries of Herakles, Dionysos, Artemis and Poseidon; the Acropolis with its incredible view and the 5th-century BC theatre – all testament to the island’s long history.
+To get back to today’s world, walk through the central market and the small harbour by the beach.
+At night, you’ll have fun choosing your favourite from among dozens of restaurants and bars.

 Palataki at Limenaria

-Palataki (little palace) is a two-storey rectangular building with a pair of towers, a typical example of eclecticism.
-Built in the early 1900s to provide office space for Speidel, the German company that was in charge of the island’s mines, it’s considered the most impressive of the administrative buildings in the Aegean and it’s surrounded by one of the most important industrial monuments in the Mediterranean, namely the mine itself.
+Palataki (little palace) is a two-storey rectangular building with a pair of towers.
+Built in the early 1900s to provide office space for Speidel, the German company that was in charge of the island’s mines, it’s considered one of the most impressive of the administrative buildings in the Aegean and it’s surrounded by one of the most important industrial monuments in the Mediterranean, the mine itself.
 Thassos has been a centre of mining operations since antiquity with rich deposits of mercury, lead, iron, manganese and white marble.

 The beaches of Thassos

-Thassos has it all; scuba diving and instructors at Pefkari, water skiing at Chrysi Ammoudia, Pefkari and Psili Ammos, windsurfing at Paradise and boat rides to the most isolated beaches from all over.
+Thassos has it all: scuba diving at Pefkari, water skiing at Chrysi Ammoudia, Pefkari and Psili Ammos, windsurfing at Paradise and boat rides to the most isolated beaches.
 Fun and games in the sea and wind on the island of your dreams.

 No matter your budget, Thassos will more than satisfy you.
-Whether you opt for one of the five-star hotels and villas, or just a room or furnished apartment, everything is here for you, from swimming pools and poolside bars with a view of the sea in a well-tended garden, to water massages and high class restaurants..
+Whether you opt for one of the five-star hotels and villas, or just a room or furnished apartment, everything is here for you, from swimming pools and poolside bars with a sea view to water massages and high-class restaurants.